Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 On the next day, the Prophet (peace be upon him) put on his Ihram cloth before performing two rak’ahs of Dhuhr salah, making his niyyah and pronouncing Talbiyah at his place of prayer thereafter.
 His Talbiyah was as follows:

-At your service, Allah, at your service.
+Meaning: At your service, Allah, at your service.
 At your service, you have no partner.
-Truly all praise, favor, and sovereignty is Yours; You have no partner.
+Truly, all praise, favor, and sovereignty are Yours; You have no partner.

 All the Muslims followed the Prophet (peace be upon him) in pronouncing Talbiyah.
 The Prophet (peace be upon him) decided to undertake Hajj al-Qiran (combining both Hajj and Umrah without leaving Ihram).